 DON'T Use Homemade Attachments

-In 2023, a company in Texas received nearly $300,000 in OSHA fines following the death of one of their employees.
+In 2023, a company in Texas received nearly $300,000 in OSHA fines following the death of one of its employees.
 A "site-made," unauthorized forklift attachment was involved in the incident.

-The bottom line: always consult an expert before modifying your forklift and never buy a modified forklift that doesn't have proper documentation.
+The bottom line: Always consult an expert before modifying your forklift, and never buy a modified forklift that lacks proper documentation.
 It’s not only the safe choice, it’s a smart financial decision.

 Talk to an expert at Mid Columbia Forklift and MidCo Material Handling about your material handling needs and business goals.
 You can count on us for professional advice and product support.